yash-parge/Machinelearning/README.md

 ## Bias
 Bias for the first layer is added via an additional coloumn in the training data with the value of 1 on all rows.
 Bias for the hidden layer is added via a conventional method.
+##Preprocessing
+Most of the data preprocessing is done automatically within the code, including generation of a validation dataset and testing of the validation dataset.